SurajMishra0/Larvel/README.md

 So we will find website that are wordpress first of all, then test them to see if they larvel or not.

 # System requirement
-A server is a must,
+1. A server is a must,
-Ubuntu latest or 20.04 will work super fine for it & Windows are also good for it.
+1.1 [Ubuntu latest or 20.04 will work super fine for it & Windows are also good for it.
-Some part contains windows only working tool outsourced from online free available.
+Some part contains windows only working tool outsourced from online free available.]
-Python 3.11.6 is required
+2. Python 3.11.6 is required
-python 2.7 is required [BOTH VERSIONS] notepad++ will need to manupulate text files.
+3. python 2.7 is required [BOTH VERSIONS]
+4. notepad++ will need to manupulate text files.

 # Process